onewithhammer/ESP8266-MyWidget-Demo/README.md

 		- Request: ''cmd:get:status''
 		- Response: ''cmd:get:status:N''
 			- where N is "0" or "1" representing "OFF" or "ON" of light
+		- Speed - Returns flash speed of onboard LED
+		- Request: ''cmd:get:speed''
+		- Response: ''cmd:get:speed:N''
+			- where N is "1" to "4" representing flash speed of onboard LED
 		- Config - Returns current configuration parameters.
 Read from /cfg.txt file.
 		- Request: ''cmd:get:config''
 		- Response: ''cmd:get:config:channels:ports:user1:user2''
 			- where channels is NNN, ports is NN, user1 is XXXXX, user2 is XXXXXX